dreamind/ix/project/phase1/phase1.md

 ### Requirements

 - Your program should be able to identify three data types: *integer*, *float*, and *string*.
-- Assume each column contains data of one type.
 - You should develop your own pure Python implementation of the data-processing.
 You should not use non-standard Python libraries like `numpy` or `scipy` to produce the five-number-summary.
 You can use still use Python's `set`, however.
 - Several CSV files will be tested against your program.
 Test your program at least against the following datasets:
   * <a file="data" href="adult.csv"> Census Income Data Set</a>
   * <a file="data" href="wine.csv"> Wine Data Set</a>
   * <a file="data" href="iris.csv"> Iris Data Set</a>

-[TO DO: validate.py]

 ### Marking Scheme

 Your program will be marked according to:

-- Correctness of the data processing  (4 marks)
+- Correctness of the data processing (50%)
-- Validity of the XML file (4 marks)
+- Wellformed-ness and validity of the XML files (30%)
-- Quality of implementation (2 marks)
+- Quality of implementation, including code quality (20%)

 ### Submission